Bentley Continental GT review - MPG, CO2 and running costs

 If you want to run a car with a 626bhp 12-cylinder engine under its bonnet, any interest in fuel economy is likely to centre only around the driving range on a full tank.
 The new Continental GT’s fuel tank will hold 20 gallons of fuel, which at the officially measured 13.6mpg combined would allow you to travel around 270 miles miles between fills.

-Bentley is yet to release UK-specific economy and emissions figures for the V8-engined Continental, but its 90-litre fuel tank is good for a claimed 500-mile range.
-Whether this will manifest itself in real-world driving is yet to be seen – but it's likely that most buyers won't be troubled by such costs.
+The V8-engined Continental manages a more palatable 23.9mpg, with its 90-litre fuel tank good for a claimed 474-mile range.
+But, to achieve this in real-world driving you'll need plenty of willpower and a light right foot – although it's likely that most buyers won't be troubled by such costs.

-The W12 has CO2 emissions of 278g/km saving the environment isn’t going to be at the top of buyers’ objectives.
-There’s a hybrid model promised which should answer questions on that score, but meanwhile company car drivers will be looking at a top-rate 37 per cent Benefit-in-Kind bracket and an associated annual tax bill that’s knocking on the door of £25k – assuming users are in the highest ‘additional rate’ income tax band.
+The W12 has CO2 emissions of 308g/km, so saving the environment isn’t going to be at the top of buyers’ objectives.
+There’s a hybrid model promised which should answer questions on that score, but meanwhile company car drivers will be looking at a top-rate 37% Benefit-in-Kind bracket and an associated annual tax bill that’s knocking on the door of £25k – assuming users are in the highest ‘additional rate’ income tax band.

 It’s not just at the fuel pumps where the Continental GT can make significant inroads into your personal wealth, of course.
 While the £150,000-plus entry price isn’t much more than the previous model, there are a wealth of customisation options and bespoke upgrade possibilities that mean you can spend a lot more creating your perfect specification.